hpreston/cicd_learning_lab/cicd_stage_1.md

     ![Drone Build](images/drone_2nd_build_details.png)

-7. If the build reports a **Failure**, or the Spark message never comes, check the log to see what might have gone wrong.
+7. If the build reports a **Failure**, check the log to see what might have gone wrong.
 Common reasons include forgetting to re-create the secrets file, forgetting to commit the secrets file after recreating, or mis-entered credentials in the plain text secrets file.

 ## Current Build Pipeline Status

-Okay, so drone said it did something and we got a Spark message... but you may be wondering what actually happened.
+Okay, so drone said it did something... but you may be wondering what actually happened.
 This image and walkthrough shows the steps that are occuring along the way.

 ![Stage 1 Diagram](images/stage_1_diagram.png)

 1. You committed and pushed code to GitHub.com
 2. GitHub sent a WebHook to the Drone server notifying it of the committed code.
 3. Drone checks the _.drone.yml_ file and executes the commands in the _build_ phase.
-During this phase, Drone will:
+During this phase, Drone has two steps:
+	* *build_starting*
-  * Fetch a container from hub.docker.com.
+  		* Fetch a container from hub.docker.com to begin the build.
 This container is identified in the `image: python:2` line of the drone config file.
+Drone will run the commands listed in this section
+	* *run_tests*
-Drone will run the commands and tests described in this phase from the fetched container
+  		* Fetch a container from hub.docker.com to do the testing.
+This container is identified in the `image: python:2-alpine` line of the drone config file.
+Drone will run the tests described by the commands listed in this section
-  * Send a notification message to the subscribed Spark room stating that the build has begun.

 ## Next Step!